 This allows the SIEM to combine critical change information with other data streams, allowing for enhanced event analysis and correlation.
 Benefits include learning about security events more

 PCI DSS and file integrity monitoring fit together like a hand in a glove.
 Specifically, sections 10.5.5 and 11.5 require

-“Deploy file-integrity monitoring software to alert personnel to unauthorized modification of critical system files, configurations files, or content files; and configure the software to perform critical file comparisons at least weekly.”
+Deploy file integrity monitoring software to alert personnel to unauthorized changes of critical system files, configurations files, or content files; and configure the software to perform critical file comparisons at least weekly.

-"Use file-integrity monitoring or change detection software on logs to ensure that existing log data cannot be altered without generating alerts …"
+"Use file integrity monitoring or change-detection software on logs to ensure that existing log data cannot be altered without generating alerts …"

-Security professionals know that unexpected changes can mean that something bad is happening to your system.
+Security professionals know unexpected changes can mean that something bad is happening to your system.
 With new forms of malware continuously being unleashed, much of it being zero-day, it is critical that you have technology in place to detect such threats.

 As these threats are unsignatured, many will find their way through perimeter defenses and attempt to take up residence in your infrastructure.
 Each day seems to bring news of the latest breach of payment card data.
-Proactively being alerted to changes can mean the difference between eliminating a threat quickly, or losing your customer’s personal information
+Proactively being alerted to changes can mean the difference between eliminating a threat quickly, or losing your customer’s personal information.